deepaksood619/deepaksood619.github.io/docs/devops/others/terraform/variables.md

 ### Maps

 We've replaced our sensitive strings with variables, but we still are hard-coding AMIs.
 Unfortunately, AMIs are specific to the region that is in use.
-One option is to just ask the user to input the proper AMI for the region, but Terraform can do better than that withmaps.
+One option is to just ask the user to input the proper AMI for the region, but Terraform can do better than that with maps.

 Maps are a way to create variables that are lookup tables.
 An example will show this best.
 Let's extract our AMIs into a map and add support for the us-west-2 region as well: